 That said, if you’ve got cocoa go ahead and use it – which leads neatly on to the next question…

 Cacao vs Cocoa: can you substitute one for the other?

 The short answer is yes.
 I interchange the two when baking.
 If I’ve run out of cacao, I’ll use cocoa instead.

 I tend to use just a bit less cacao vs cocoa as I find it absorbs more liquid and also has a stronger taste (but that might just be the brands I use).
 Cacao also seems to be more of a fine powder which I suspect another reason more liquid is absorbed.
 A little really does go a long way and 1-2 tablespoons is enough to give dishes a rich chocolate taste.

-I’ve also discovered through some extra reading that if you’re cooking with cacao and need a raising agent in your baking, you’ll need to use baking powder as baking soda won’t react properly with alkalised cocoa.
+I’ve also discovered through some extra reading that if you’re cooking with cocoa and need a raising agent in your baking, you’ll need to use baking powder as baking soda won’t always react properly with alkalised cocoa.
 If you’re making a hot chocolate drink or adding it to smoothies and raw desserts, a direct substitute is fine.

 Where can you buy it?

 As with all food, I always recommend buying the best you can afford.
 This is especially important when it comes to anything chocolate related.
 Paying extra normally (but not always!) means that the beans have been more responsibly and sustainably produced, and that farmers have been paid fairly.